kresimir07/CourtBookingSystem/README.md

 The technologies used for this project have been Java as a programming language, using IntelliJ as an IDE.
-Maven has been used as a package manager to inject the dependencies, downloaded from the cloud, necessary to carry out and compile the project,
-or to facilitate coding.
-For example, the Lombok library has been used to reduce the amount of boilerplate code and speed up repetitive code.
-The set of Spring Boot libraries that configure the Spring framework and thus allow establishing the structure of the project by layers (model, controller, repository, service)
-have also been used.
-This Spring context makes it easy to create the application by managing, for example, the connection and queries to the database through requests to the built
-controllers.
-In this case MySQL is used as the relational database management system to store and retrieve data.
-Finally, JPA (Java Persistence API) has been used to very simply map Java objects to entities in the relational database, without having to write SQL queries directly.
+Maven has been used as a package manager to inject the dependencies, downloaded from the cloud, necessary to carry out and compile the project, or to facilitate coding.
+For example, the Lombok library has been used to reduce the amount of boilerplate code and speed up repetitive code.The set of Spring Boot libraries that configure the Spring framework and thus allow establishing the structure of the project by layers (model, controller, repository, service) have also been used.
+This Spring context makes it easy to create the application by managing, for example, the connection and queries to the database through requests to the built  controllers.
+In this case MySQL is used as the relational database management system to store and retrieve data.Finally, JPA (Java Persistence API) has been used to very simply map Java objects to entities in the relational database, without having to write SQL queries directly.